Gunner Rupert C Kift

 “On the first night, I was injured in the leg by some mortar splinters.
 I bandaged the wound myself, but apparently as a result of this, I contracted septicaemia while in prison camp which, in turn, led to complications.
 As a result, I did not re-join my unit, but after the best part of a year in hospital, I was discharged from the Army.”
 [7]

-After the war Rupert married and had a son.
-They travelled back to Arnhem in 1965 to re-visit the landmarks, the Museum and the Cemetery.
+After the war Rupert married and had a daughter, Penny and a son, Martin.
+They travelled back to Arnhem in 1969 to re-visit the landmarks, the Hartenstein hotel and the Cemetery (the hotel only became a museum in 1978).
+Rupert retold his Arnhem sniper story during this visit.

 Rupert Kift died on the 27 December 1995, at the age of 72.